dpnpinto/PintArch/README.md

 * It is very (allways) up-to-date distribution ([Rolling Release](https://en.wikipedia.org/wiki/Rolling_release))
 * It has a large community of very dedicated people https://gitlab.archlinux.org/archlinux
-* It allows me to install everything I want (I don't know of any software that I can't get to work on Arch, yes Windows troblesoft)
+* It allows me to install everything I want (I don't know of any software that I can't get to work on Arch, yes even "Windows troublesoftware"
 * It is completely modular and adaptable to the needs of any user
 * It always has the latest updates https://wiki.archlinux.org/title/ArchWiki:About
 * It has a very well-documented source of knowledge (Arch Wiki) https://wiki.archlinux.org